mozilla/PyPOM/docs/user_guide.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Whenever a driver detects that a page is loading, it does its best to block
 until it's complete.
-Unfortunately, as the driver does not know your application,
+Unfortunately, as the driver does not know your
-it's quite common for it to return earlier than a user would consider the page
+application, it's quite common for it to return earlier than a user would
-to be ready.
-For this reason, the :py:func:`~pypom.page.Page.wait_for_page_to_load`
+consider the page to be ready.
+For this reason, the
-function can be overridden and customised for your project's needs by adding
+:py:attr:`~pypom.page.Page.loaded` property can be overridden and customised
+for your project's needs by returning ``True`` when the page has loaded.
+This
+property is polled by :py:func:`~pypom.page.Page.wait_for_page_to_load`, which
-suitable `explicit waits`_.
-This function is called by :py:func:`~pypom.page.Page.open`
+is called by :py:func:`~pypom.page.Page.open` after loading the seed URL, and
-after loading the seed URL, and can be called directly by functions that cause
-a page to load.
+can be called directly by functions that cause a page to load.

 The following example waits for the seed URL to be in the current URL.
 You can
 use this so long as the URL is not rewritten or redirected by your